Almond Nuggets in Dark Chocolate Recipe (Innofoods Copycat)

 - Preheat the oven to 375 and line a baking sheet with parchment paper.

-- Spread the mixture onto a parchment-lined baking sheet (you can reuse the sheet that you used to toast the nuts) or drop the mixture by spoonfuls into the silicone cups.
+- Spread the mixture onto an 8X8 Baking dish or drop the mixture by spoonfuls into the silicone cups.

 - Refrigerate for at least one hour.